YoloNomy/YoloNomy.github.io/_codes/cosmo/friedmann.md

-But actually, observations as <a href="https://ui.adsabs.harvard.edu/abs/2020A%26A...641A...6P/abstract/">Planck Collaboration et al., 2020</a> [^Planck Collaboration et al., 2020] suggest that if the Universe is curved, it is so close to being flat that it appears to be, leading to the common assumption of $k=0$.
-An interesting point is that this assumption is something debated in cosmology, as we can see e.g.  <a href="hhttps://ui.adsabs.harvard.edu/abs/2020NatAs...4..196D/abstract/">Di Valentino et al., 2020</a> [^Di Valentino et al., 2020].
+But actually, observations as <a href="https://ui.adsabs.harvard.edu/abs/2020A%26A...641A...6P/abstract/">Planck Collaboration et al., 2020</a> [^planckcollab] suggest that if the Universe is curved, it is so close to being flat that it appears to be, leading to the common assumption of $k=0$.
+An interesting point is that this assumption is something debated in cosmology, as we can see e.g.  <a href="hhttps://ui.adsabs.harvard.edu/abs/2020NatAs...4..196D/abstract/">Di Valentino et al., 2020</a> [^divalentino].

 # Universe content and perfect fluids